 A simple microfluidic device was designed and used for separating two synthetic

 dyes (fluorescein and umbelliferone) with an electric field of 51V/cm depending on their

 electrophoretic charges.
 The separated ions were distinguished based on their

 fluorescence emission band.
 Power consumed by a single unit was measured in the

 range of 1.78 - 2.3 mW at a flow rate of 10L/min.
 Due to its low power consumption

 and membrane-less approach, in future, this process can be compared to several other

 established desalination techniques.

 Doshi, Ankur D., "Modified continuous free-flow electrophoresis- a step towards desalination" (2012).
 Wayne State University Theses.
-Paper 154.
+154.